 GeoCorps - Paid Geoscientist opportunities on National Parks, National Forests, and BLM Lands

 GSA - On To the Future - The On To the Future Program (OTF) is a grassroots initiative of the Geological Society of America (GSA) that addresses the organization’s overall strategic commitment to building a diverse geoscience community by engaging groups traditionally underrepresented in the geosciences.
 The OTF Program awards partial travel scholarships to undergraduate and graduate students, and recent graduates studying in the geosciences, to attend their first GSA Annual Meeting.
-March 2017 is the next application date to attend the GSA annual Meeting.
+March is the typical application date to attend the GSA annual Meeting.

 Geothermal Resources Council - Interested in Geothermal there are a few scholarships/internships available

 IRIS - Paid Internship program for student's interested in geophysics and seismology

 Juneau Icefield Research Program - there are partial scholarships available for this program.
 Applications deadlines are on or around February 9th.

 KECK Geology Consortium - The Keck Geology Consortium, with support from the National Science Foundation (EAR 1659322), offers distinctive research experiences research experiences for undergraduates (REU).Typically, several different projects are available in each of two distinctive programs that are designed for students with different educational backgrounds and interests.
 Application Deadline is on or around February 15, each year.

 Los Alamos National Laboratory Undergraduate Student Program - Paid Internships

 MATE/UNOLS long-term Marine Technician Internship - For more information about the program and to apply, please read the instructions and fill out the application form on our website at: https://www.marinetech.org/prospective-students/